 Consumers Take Control

-Online grocery shopping really took hold in 2019, proving that consumers are firmly in the driver’s seat.
-Whether, it’s delivery or pick-up, a growing health food market, or so-called “clean labels,” consumers are steering the direction of the food and beverage market in a way we’ve never seen before.
+Online grocery shopping took hold in 2019, proving that consumers are firmly in the driver’s seat.
+Whether it’s delivery or pick-up, a growing health food market, or so-called “clean labels,” consumers are steering the direction of the food and beverage market in a way we’ve never seen before.
 Store to door is the new farm to fork.
-Even Coca-Cola, plans to roll out a test subscription service in the new year.
+Even Coca-Cola plans to roll out a test subscription service in the new year.
 But it’s not just about what products they want, or how they get them.
 They care about how they’re made and packaged, too.
 Consumers are calling the shots now, and manufacturers are listening.

-This past year was a tough for the dairy business.
+This past year was tough for the dairy business.
 In short, production is up, and sales of traditional milk products are down.
-Consumers are increasingly skipping past the traditional milk bottles and buying from the growing selection of milk alternatives.
+Consumers are increasingly skipping past the regular milk bottles and buying from the growing selection of milk alternatives.
 As a result, the number of dairy farms has fallen, too.
 Dairy’s not dead, by any means, but the industry faces some tough choices in the years to come.

 Honorable Mention: Popeye's Chicken Sandwich

-If this list were based on social media traffic alone, the controversy over the nascent chicken sandwich wars would have topped it, hands down.
-As entertaining as the online spat was, the story offered a couple of object lessons.
-One, it further illustrated the power of social media when it comes to 21st century marketing.
-But, as Popeye’s restaurants across the country sold out ahead of long lines of unhappy customers, it underscored the importance of a strong supply chain – especially if you’re going to throw shade at your competition on Twitter.
+Based on social media traffic alone, the controversy over the nascent chicken sandwich wars would have topped the list.
+As entertaining as the online spat was, the story offered a couple of lessons.
+One, it further illustrated the power of social media when it comes to 21st-century marketing.
+But, as Popeye's restaurants across the country sell out ahead of long lines of unhappy customers, it emphasizes the importance of a robust supply chain – especially if you're going to throw shade at your competition on Twitter.